PydPiper/viks_SoftwareGuide/source/python/builtin_functions.rst

 - Currying Function (special Closure)

 .. code-block:: python
-    :linenos:

-    # Currying: special "Closure"
     # now is the best time to show a builtin - library shortcut from "functools" called "partial"
     #   "partial" creates a "Closure" for you
     from functools import partial

     def multiply(x, n=1):
         return x * n

-    times3 = partial(multiply, n=3) # times3 is a unique "Closure" created from a "Factory" of multiply
+    # times3 is a unique "Closure" created from a "Factory" of multiply
+    times3 = partial(multiply, n=3)
-    times5 = partial(multiply, n=5) # another unique "Closure" built from the same "Factory" but with different function
+    # another unique "Closure" built from the same "Factory" but with different function
+    times5 = partial(multiply, n=5)

     times3(2)
     >>> 6